 If there is any cause for concern, the problem should be resolved at the earliest opportunity.
-Initially discussions should take place with the class teacher/SENDCo.
-If the matter cannot be resolved an appointment should be made with the head teacher (Scott Reece) or senior teacher (Claire Meeson).
-If an informal approach is inappropriate the matter should be raised in writing, initially with the headteacher and then, if not resolved, with the Chair of Governors.

-Any complaints should be made and dealt with in accordance with the school complaints policy.
+In line with the school complaints policy, initial discussions should take place with the class teacher or SENDCo.
+If the matter cannot be resolved an appointment should be made with the Headteacher.
+All complaints should be made and dealt with in accordance with the school complaints policy.

-Reviewed: January 2017
+Reviewed: Spring 2021

-Next review: January 2019
+Next review: Spring 2023